ghua/JChessBoard/README.md

  - .start() - start game from standard position
  - .fenToPosition() - convert fen string to board position
  - .positionToFen() - vice versa previous fenToPosition
- - .clear() - clear board
+ - .clear() - clear the board
- - .move() - this method is main tool for you, by this action you can move some piece to another cell. a set of parameters can be: algebraic notation or number of cell (bitboard representation).
+ - .move() - this method is the main tool for you, by this action you can move some piece to another cell. a set of parameters can be: algebraic notation or a cell number (bitboard representation).
      Example: .move(52, 36) it is same as .move('e2e4') or .move('e4')

 You can consult the source code for definition of additional actions and events.